Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Introduction

 and

-Equality holds in inequalities~\eqref{eq:first_in} or \eqref{eq:second_in} if and only if $K$ and $L$ are homothetic.
+Equality holds in inequality~\eqref{eq:first_in} if and only if $K$ and $L$ are homothetic.
 We remark that $\vol_n(K)=V(K[n-1],K)=V(K[n-2],K[2])$.
-Minkowski's second inequality is merely a special case of the Aleksandrov-Fenchel inequality: for $B,C,A_3,\dots,A_n$ convex bodies, one has
+Minkowski's second inequality is merely a special case of \textit{Minkowski's quadratic inequality}: for $A,B,C$ compact, convex sets, one has

-The above inequality is often called \textit{Minkowski's quadratic inequality} in the case when $A_3=\dots=A_n=A$ .
-All of the above properties can be found in \cite{Sch14:book}.
-One can use the Aleksandrov-Fenchel inequality to obtain the following ``reverse" Minkowski's quadratic inequality, which originally appeared in the works by W. Fenchel (see \cite{Fen36} and also \cite{Sch14:book}) and further generalized in \cite{FGM03, AFO14, SZ16}: